-A celebration of life is a bit like a party with a purpose—and that purpose is to remember a loved one in a personal, festive or fun way.
-The location can be a funeral home with a reception space, a place of worship, a family member’s house or a place that was special to the loved one being celebrated.
-Sometimes a casket is present, but often a celebration of life takes place weeks or months after burial or cremation.
+When you are planning a celebration of life, it can help to remember that the term is often associated with a celebratory atmosphere.
+A celebration of life is often referred to as a “party with a purpose”.
+The location you choose for a celebration of life can be a funeral home reception space, a place of worship, the home of a family member or often a place that was special to the loved one being celebrated is chosen.
 A celebration of life and memorial service are very similar so while we consider them one and the same, you are welcome to choose the service type that best suits your preferences.

 When a loved one passes away, or when pre-planning your own funeral arrangements, you may determine that a less traditional celebration of life or memorial service is the right fit for you.
 A celebration of life is essentially any event that you hold to remember someone who has passed away in a more festive way rather than a traditional funeral that can be more somber.
 That said, all types of services can be either somber or celebratory.
 It is not the name you choose, but the people attending and the spirit of the person who has passed that dictates the mood of the event.

 When you choose the term celebration of life though, it will give people the impression that the event will be less formal and the mood likely more uplifting than sad.
 A celebration of life is intended to lift everyone’s spirits by focusing on positive memories.
 It can often be more creative and customized to the personality and interests of the person who has passed and those who are there to celebrate their life.